 - Physics 43/44: Electricity and Magnetism, lecture/lab (Spring)

-60 SERIES: advanced freshman physics for students with strong backgrounds and an interest in the physics major.
-Physics 62 and 64 are one unit pass/fail lab courses.
-Physics 67 is both lecture and lab with an emphasis on statistics, probability and data analysis; two units, pass/fail.
-TA's are assigned either to 2 discussion/recitation sections or to 2 lab sections.
-25% appointment, 10 hrs/wk Detailed 60 series TA Responsiblities (page 11)
+60 SERIES: advanced freshman physics for students with strong backgrounds in math and physics and an interest in the Physics or Engineering Physics major, or a related discipline.
+PHYS 62 and 64 are one-unit pass/fail lab courses.
+Physics 67 is a two-unit pass/fail lab courses that has both a lecture and lab component, with an emphasis on statistics, probability and data analysis.
+TA's are assigned to either two discussion sections or to two lab sections per week.
+25% appointment; 10 hours/week.

 - Physics 63/64: Electricity, Magnetism and Waves, lecture/lab (Winter)

-- Physics 65: Thermodynamics and Foundations of Modern Physics (Spring)
+- Physics 65: Quantum and Thermal Physics (Spring)